Principles Of Small Circle jujitsu

 Wrapping it up: are the 10 principles all equally important?

 An absolute "yes" is my answer to this question.
 The 10 principles discussed here make the foundation of successful training in small circle jiu-jitsu.
 Without these principles, it is just a plain martial art with no significant difference with other fighting styles.
-To put it simply, these 10 principles make small scale jiu-jitsu unique and each of these works hand in hand with one another.
+To put it simply, these 10 principles make small circle jiu-jitsu unique and each of these works hand in hand with one another.